AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 Setup On Windows
 ================

-The following was developed using Windows 7 and Visual Studio Community 15 2017 or 16 2019.
+The following was developed using Windows 11 and Visual Studio Community 17 2022.

 Software setup
 --------------